wesbragagt/SASS-Documentation/README.md

 # SASS-Documentation
-Built a landing page for SASS documentation.
+Techinical documentation page for the css preprocessor library SASS.